|

 Sec.
 653. Establishment of open video systems

 Sec.
-303. Preemption of franchising authority regulation
+303. Preemption of franchising authority regulation of telecommunications services.

 Sec.
 304. Competitive availability of navigation devices.